ostis-apps/ostis-discrete-math/README.md

 Pulls updates from sc-machine, scp-machine, and sc-web repositories and re-builds the platform.

-Unless the `DOCKER` variable is set in config, it can be executed with the `--docker` option to perform the upgrade in Docker.
+Unless `DOCKER` variable is defined in config, this command can be executed with a `--docker` option to perform the upgrade in Docker.

 By default, all platform dependencies are pulled shallowly with no git history, neither additional branches.
-Pass `--deep` option or set the `DM_DEEP` variable to `true` in the config file or before running the command to unshallow and perform deep updates.
+Pass the `--deep` option or set `DM_DEEP` variable to `true` in the config file or before running the command to unshallow and perform deep updates.

 Improvements of the platform build in Docker compared to ostis-web-platform: